La Madeleine inhabited for 17,000 years

 All that is left are ruins (non accessible for safety reasons) as this impressive fortress burned in 1620.

 Not only was it never rebuilt, but it was also quarried.

 However, a few walls and the Tour Saint Martin survived total destruction.

-La Madeleine village was abandoned when the fortress burnt down.
+La Madeleine village was abandoned at the same.

 Only the cloth-maker’s family and occasional farmers and shepherds sojourned afterwards; the village was eventually deserted in the late 19th century.

-UNESCO listed La Madeleine as a World Heritage Site.
+La Madeleine is a UNESCO World Heritage Site.

 Coordinates: Lat 44.96185 – Long 1.041255